Tronikelis/solid-swr/README.md

 The differences between it and `useSWR` are:

 -   bound mutation is removed (mutate with global mutation)
-- data is now a store, not a signal, with an array of responses
+-   data is a store with an array of responses

 Basic usage goes like this